 You’ll travel from the tropics to the sub-Antarctic to meet Gentoo and Macaroni penguins.
 These active cold-climate birds spend most of their day jumping into, and rocketing out of, the water.

 As your Ocean Journey continues its descent, you’ll wind around (and eventually under) the Secret Reef, a 600,000-gallon recreation of the Flower Garden Banks National Marine Sanctuary packed with thousands of fish and a pair of sea turtles.
-Before your journey ends, you’ll also see the stunning, other-worldly beauty of a variety of jellyfish species housed in a pair of special galleries that also feature a collection of surreal glass sculptures and interactive displays.

 Make the most of your visit!
 Download the FREE Tennessee Aquarium app, powered by Tennessee Tech University, from Google Play or the iTunes Store.
 This handy tool contains the daily lineup of dive programs and keeper talks offered free with Aquarium admission.